Saiada/Smart-Plant-watering-system-IoT-/README.md

 | `DHT.h` | Temperature/humidity sensor driver |
 | `BlynkSimpleEsp32.h` | Blynk cloud communication over Wi-Fi |

-## 📊 Blynk Dashboard
+##  Blynk Dashboard

 <img src="docs_dashboard/Dashboard.png" width="700">

-> ℹ️ This is a **recreated mockup** of the original dashboard (same layout, widgets, and live values as the working project) — the original live screenshots weren't saved during development.
+>  This is a **recreated mockup** of the original dashboard (same layout, widgets, and live values as the working project) — the original live screenshots weren't saved during development.
 See the [demo video](#-demo) for the dashboard running on real hardware.

 The dashboard exposes:
 - **Pump Switch** — manual pump control